thejpster/vga-framebuffer-rs/README.md

 # VGA Framebuffer

-This crate implements a basic VGA framebuffer on an embedded microcontroller, using nothing more than some timer peripherals and a few GPIO pins.
+This crate implements basic VGA text output on an embedded microcontroller, using nothing more than some timer peripherals and a few GPIO pins.

 ## The Specs:

 * 800 x 600 @ 60 Hz output signal with a 40 MHz pixel clock.
 * Monochrome (your choice of red, green or blue)
-* 400 x 300 pixel framebuffer
+* Double-width horizontal pixels, giving 400 x 600 output
-* Requires just under 15 KiB of RAM
+* 8x16 font glyphs
+* 40 column x 36 row text output
 * Single-buffered

-* Line and box drawing
+The pixels are double-width as I was unable to get 40 MHz SPI output functioning correctly on my particular micro, while 20 MHz works just fine.

 ## Contributing

-I'd happy accept a patch to enable 640 x 480 @ 60Hz (enabled with a `cfg` flag), but it requires a 36 MHz pixel clock and my test board can't do that so I can't test it.
+I'll happy accept a patches to enable other resolutions and/or other text resolutions.